 Once core functional jobs are isolated, you can identify the underlying reasons behind those jobs.
 These desired core functional job outcomes are discrete and measurable.
 They essentially determine how to measure job success.
 By isolating desired outcomes, you now have tangible, objective benchmarks to determine how users will assess if a product or service can result in better or more reliable outcomes.

 Let’s continue using our bag brand.
-As they explore all of the “jobs” being done by items that carry, haul, or tote items for new moms, they likely uncover several desired outcomes:
+As we explore all of the “jobs” being done by items that carry, haul, or tote items for new moms, we’re likely to uncover several desired outcomes:

-As you can see, all of these are discrete, measurable outcomes that our mom is looking to achieve by using items that port things around.
+All of these are discrete, measurable outcomes that our mom is looking to achieve by using tools that port things around.

 3. Social and Emotional Dimensions of The Core Functional Job

 Completing core functional jobs isn’t something that exists in a vacuum.
-Depending on the jobs, they are being done in front of friends, family members or colleagues.
+Jobs are completed in front of friends, family members, or colleagues.
 As a result, certain emotional or relational dimensions emerge as a result of performing the jobs and reaching desired outcomes.
 There are intrinsic dimensions that control how someone wants to think about themselves.
-Of course, there are also extrinsic dimensions regarding how someone wants others to think about them.
+And, there are also extrinsic dimensions regarding how someone wants others to think about them.

 Let’s return again to our bag brand.
 Performing the functional jobs described above, and achieving those outcomes, results in several emotions: